-- An ACK cluster that contains GPU-accelerated nodes is created.
-For more information, see Create a managed GPU cluster or Create a dedicated GPU cluster for heterogeneous computing.
+- A cluster of Alibaba Cloud Container Service for Kubernetes (ACK) that contains GPU-accelerated nodes is created.
+For more information, see Create a managed Kubernetes cluster with GPU-accelerated nodes or Create a dedicated Kubernetes cluster with GPU-accelerated nodes.

 - Nodes in the cluster can access the Internet.